GetGit-M-Link/GetGit-M-Link/README.md

 - 🎄 This December I will join the Advent of Code on TryHackMe, in October I participated in The Huntress CTF
 - :bulb: I love automating things, especially my home.
 My favorite automation ever is my custom sunrise, that wakes me every morning with all the lights in my bedroom.

 I have a Bachelor of Science in Biotechnology and went on to rock it as the IT department of a medical lab where I wrote workflows in Molis and Python to automate the boring stuff.
-While at parental leave I started studying again and am now working towards a masters in Practical Informatics.
+While at parental leave I started studying again and am now working towards a masters in Practical Computer Science.